liquidprompt/liquidprompt/docs/theme/included/powerline.rst

 .. image:: powerline-med.png
    :alt:   server  user  ~  liquidprompt  1   main 

-When Liquidprompt is displaying nearly everything, it may look like this:
+When Liquid Prompt is displaying nearly everything, it may look like this:

 .. image:: powerline-long.png
    :alt:   server  user  (e) pyenv  ~   …   liquidprompt   …   theme  3   main  ST 1  125 

 .. note::
-   The above "everything" image looks like it is missing some parts because this theme does not implement all data sources of Liquidprompt.
+   The above "everything" image looks like it is missing some parts because this theme does not implement all data sources of Liquid Prompt.
 This is by design to clone basic Powerline.
 For a Powerline theme that does show all data sources, see :ref:`Powerline Full <powerline_full>` below.